-Interest is paid at the rate of five per cent., commencing from the day of deposit, and ceasing tourteen days revious to the withdrawal of the money.
+and the amount pate bear of five per cent., commencing from the day of deposit, and ceasing lourteen days previous to the with drawal of the money.

 On the first day of January, in each year, the interest of each deposit is paid to the depositor, or added to the principal, as he may prefer.